Connectivity structure and dynamics of nonlinear recurrent neural networks: Path-integral analysis of the random-mode model

 \subsection{Interpreting the solution}

 Our analysis reveals two features of connectivity that characterize how it shapes activity, namely, the effective coupling strength $g_\text{eff}$ and the effective rank $\alpha \text{PR}^D$.
-The former characterizes local structure (the size of individual couplings) while the latter characterizes global structure (the number of large connectivity components).
-In the equations determining $C_\spt^\phi(\tau)$ and $\Psi^\phi_\spt(\bm{\tau})$ above, we see immediately that global structure in the connectivity is invisible at the single-neuron level but shapes collective activity.
+The former characterizes local structure (the magnitudes of individual couplings), while the latter characterizes global structure (the number of large connectivity components).
+The above equations determining $C_\spt^\phi(\tau)$ and $\Psi^\phi_\spt(\bm{\tau})$ immediately reveal that global structure in the connectivity is invisible at the single-neuron level but shapes collective activity.
 Specifically, the correlation function $C^\phi_\spt(\tau)$ is fully determined by $g_{\text{eff}}$ and is insensitive to the effective rank of connectivity.
 This has important implications for neural data analysis.
-In particular, analyses of single-neuron, non-collective activity properties may miss signatures of structured connectivity that only become apparent when analyzing collective activity properties among simultaneously recorded neurons.
+In particular, analyses of single-neuron activity properties may miss signatures of structured connectivity that become apparent only when analyzing collective activity properties among simultaneously recorded neurons.